 David Wallace has been Judith Rodin Professor of English, University of Pennsylvania, since 1996, with visiting stints at London, Melbourne, Princeton, and Jerusalem (twice).
 He is a Fellow of the English Association (http://www2.le.ac.uk/offices/english-association) and currently President, Medieval Academy of America (http://www.medievalacademy.org).
 His primary commitments are to Europe and European literatures, to the performance and enjoyment of poetry (especially Chaucer), and to helping secure a viable future for younger scholars.
 He is currently preparing for the Medieval Academy annual conference to be held in Philadelphia from 7-10 March 2019.
-In Fall 2018 he is directing the Penn in London Program, based at King's College, London.
+In Fall 2018 he directed the Penn in London Program, based at King's College, London.
 His current research is primarily on "Medieval Studies in Troubled Times: the 1930s."
 He will be teaching a graduate course in Fall 2019 on "Lineages of National Literatures," cross-listed with Comparative Literature.

 David's commitment to all things European led to eight years of collaborative effort and some forty campus visits, seeking feedback for what would become the first full-scale literary history of Europe.
 The project's warhorse website, with its interactive pins, much modified over the years, may still be consulted: http://www.english.upenn.edu/~dwallace/europe/index.html